Libya is nearly ready to issue tenders for two new solar

-#Libya aims to get about fifth of power from solar by 2020
+plants and aims to get a fifth of its power from renewable sources by

 Until now, the member country of the Organization of the Petroleum Exporting Countries (OPEC) has relied almost entirely on its oil and gas reserves for its energy needs.